loneoceans labs | Dual Channel MIDI DRSSTC Controller (temporary placeholder page)

 The interrupter consists of 1x Populated, Soldered and Programmed Dual Channel MIDI Controller v1.0 as shown below, flashed with the newest stable firmware.
 This controller without the Add-on Pack does not include the MIDI socket.
 Note that the PCB colour depends on popular requests that I receive and can range from green, to red, blue etc. Check before you place an order.
 MIDI2 controllers will come packaged in an ESD-proof bag.
 Please take care when unpacking since microcontrollers are on board and can be easily damaged via ESD.

-Items Not Provided
+Items Not Provided in the Add-on Pack

 You need to provide these items yourself to complete the controller, which will differ for different users: